 Implementation Update: This is a long-term measure, in which the CAP identifies implementation to happen after 2020.
 If it becomes feasible to start this measure sooner, progress will be reported to Council.
-Growing our city's public transportation options and expanding alternative transit infrastructure is critical to reducing our greenhouse gas emissions, reaching our climate goals, and supporting a sustainable Cupertino.
-For this reason, current members of Cupertino's City Council are taking leadership to evaluate alternative transportation opportunities for our community to shift current modes away from prioritizing single occupancy vehicles to those that optimize mass transit.
+Current members of Cupertino's City Council are taking leadership to evaluate alternative transportation opportunities for our community to shift current modes away from prioritizing single occupancy vehicles to those that optimize mass transit.